marcoverpas/Six_lectures_on_sfc_models/README.md

 #Data_PC <- read.csv("C:/.../PC_data.csv")
 ```

-We can now define the system of identities and behavioural equations as a txt file. `Bimets`' syntax is quite intuitive.
+We can now define the system of identities and behavioural equations as a txt file. `Bimets` syntax is quite intuitive.
 The reference manual can be found [here](https://cran.r-project.org/web/packages/bimets/bimets.pdf).

 ```R
 S_model.txt="MODEL